seer-engg/supervisor/README.md

-# Delegate Model
+# Supervisor

-Supervisor-worker orchestrator with explicit planning and dynamic worker spawning for multi-step integration tasks.
+An orchestrator with explicit planning and dynamic worker spawning for multi-step integration tasks.

 ## Architecture